pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/_index.md

     identifier: crosswalk-kubernetes
 ---

-Pulumi Crosswalk for Kubernetes is a collection of industry standard best-practices and tasks for managing Kubernetes and its infrastructure in production.
+Pulumi Crosswalk for Kubernetes is a collection of industry-standard best-practices and tasks for managing Kubernetes and its infrastructure in production.

 This guide is for provisioning and configuring production-grade Kubernetes